-I often joke that when we cover alternatives to medicine in MedShadow (which we do in nearly every article), the answer is almost always “diet and exercise.”
+I often joke that when we cover alternatives to medicine in MedShadow (which we do in nearly every article), the answer is almost always “diet and exercise for living longer.”

 Well, here it is again.
 A new analysis of 2 decades-long studies has looked closely at the effects of 5 lifestyle habits that can extend a life more than 10 years!

 Incorporating even 1 of the 5 “low-risk factors,” as the study calls them, would extend your life.
 The low-risk factors don’t cost money, but they do require you to participate fully in your own health.

 Never smoking is the measurement the researchers used, but you can’t change what’s already happened.
 If you smoke, stop.

 Keep Your Weight at a Healthy Level for Living Longer